• Skip to primary navigation

 (3 of 4) Westminster’s Archbishop • Why are we so sensitive about unsolicited advice?
 For example, I’ve been married for almost 20 years.
 Suppose someone who’s divorced offered me unsolicited marital advice.
 Or suppose somebody who’s never been married filled my ear with a bunch of suggestions on “how to improve one’s marriage.”
 Needless to say, I would immediately dismiss what they say (and never think about it again).
 Moreover, if I wanted to be rude (which I try to avoid) I would ask: “How is that working in your marriage?”
 Then why is it different when people offer unsolicited advice to choir directors?
 The people who proffer such advice—whether in real life or online—have never been successful in forming a choir of their own.
 Nor have they ever stood in front of a choir.
 Again I ask: “Why are we so sensitive about unsolicited advice?”
 If you know the answer, I hope you will email me!

 (4 of 4) Westminster’s Archbishop • I doubt most of us walk around giving unsolicited advice to everyone we meet.
 When I pass through a tollbooth on the highway, I don’t instruct the worker on how to do his job better.
 When I visit a dentist, I don’t offer him unsolicited advice on cleaning people’s teeth.
 But when it comes to directing choirs, everybody—and I mean everybody on planet earth—enjoys offering unsolicited advice.
 Over the decades, I have found this to be a source of stress.
+Because it is a source of stress, this should also go into the ‘calculation’ for the choirmaster’s salary.
+In other words, music directors are leaders who must see the big picture.
+They must not get bogged down by all the people who throw rocks; and this is crucial.
+Because each situation is so different, there really isn’t anyone they can go to for advice—they must be the leader.
+And ‘leading’ brings with it responsibilities.

 Horowitz Rule • On 18 September 1988, Vladimir Horowitz famously told Eduardus Halim: “You don’t have to be afraid of playing for me.
 You know, I’m a pretty good pianist myself.
 I understand every pianist—what they want to do with the music—and I understand how difficult it is to be a pianist.
 So I am very forgiving.”
 Because I have directed choirs for so many years, I have made it my rule never to criticize a fellow conductor.
 (If they specifically ask me for advice, that’s a different situation.)
-When you are under someone else’s baton, you follow what they ask: period.
+When you are under someone else’s baton, you follow what they ask: full stop.
 After all, the pianism of Alfred Cortot was 180° different from Josef Hofmann, but a wise musician appreciates and loves what is excellent in both.
+Almost three decades ago, when I arrived at the conservatory, I did not possess this wisdom.
+It was necessary for me to learn this wisdom, and sometimes my conductors gave me rude responses—which was exactly what I deserved.
+While it wasn’t a pleasant experience, it was absolutely necessary for me to learn.

 “A priest may spend hours in prayer and preach moving sermons on charity while not living at peace with clergy in the same house, with parishioners, or with superiors who do not let him have his way.”

 Final Reason • I have spoken about all the work that goes on ‘behind the scenes’ for any choir director serious about his vocation.
 Needless to say, I’ve omitted many additional items.
 For example, learning to play an instrument well is a lifelong pursuit—but that’s just one skill expected of every choirmaster.
 Another reason many choirmasters are underpaid (in my humble opinion) is their employer’s failure to recognize that we have a ‘high stakes’ job.
 After all, if a university professor calls in sick at the last moment, it’s no big deal.
 The only result is that a few college kids don’t learn as much that day.
 But the vocation of a choirmaster is different.
 If the choirmaster fails to show up, an entire wedding or funeral—a once-in-a-lifetime event—can be totally ruined.
 The public isn’t privy to whether a university professor shows up, but everybody in the church suffers if the music at Sunday Mass is a disaster.
 Only a very rare assistant can adequately replace a director who fails to show up.
 We have been discussing salaries for church musicians, and I’m simply pointing out that we must show up, even when we feel sick or depressed.
 This is part of the ‘behind the scenes’ work.
 There’s an old saying: “The show must go on.”
-The bride can be late, and the priest can be late—but no matter what, we are expected to be there.1
+The bride can be late, and the priest can be late—but no matter what, we are expected to be there.2

 Concluding Thoughts • I grew up in Kansas, where tree limbs contained great moisture.
 As a result, they were quite hard to light on fire.
 Newspaper, kindling, and other materials were required.
 Even a blow torch wouldn’t do the trick, owing to the moisture in the timber.
 Later on, I lived in Los Angeles for 10 years.
 At one point, I almost burned down an entire condominium.
 It would take too long to tell the whole story, but suffice it to say: Nobody told me that the wood in California is extremely dry and quite easy to light.
 I repeat: Nobody told me this.